Adai rebellion: The March of Baykov and the suppression of the uprising

 This detachment acted as a secondary one back in June, where detachment acted as a secondary one back in June, where it conducted a march along the Chegan River for 500 versts, defeating the Adaevites 4 times, but its main activity became after the rescue of comrades at Cape Chagray.

 Baykov's actions only completed the suppression of the uprising, the attitude towards the rebels became very loyal, and Baykov was ordered to avoid using weapons, despite this, he destroyed the entire population of points in his path, killing men and mocking women, robbing their cattle at the same time.

 So on September 10, he attacked several villages, killed 20 men, and raped all the women.

 For such actions, Baykov and his team were stripped of their ranks and sent into exile.

 Aftermath

-The uprising was brutally suppressed, despite this, the government made some concessions and allowed the Adai people to roam over a larger territory.

-By order of the Russian government, the uprising should be regarded as a military campaign.
+The uprising was brutally suppressed.
+Despite this, the government made some concessions and allowed the Adai people to roam over a larger territory.
+By order of the Russian government, the uprising was regarded as a military campaign.